Dry Cleaner

 Hello!
 I have a light grey dress that seems to have gotten some bleach on it recently.
 There's now a small spot on the collar where the original color faded and turned slightly pink.
 Can a dry cleaners fix this?

-Asked by VKR over 10 years ago
+Asked by VKR about 11 years ago

 That is usually a problem that cannot be corrected.
 A professional cleaner may be able to re-dye the garment for you, but this is almost a lost art and there are very few left in the industry with this skill.